nilc-nlp/CORAA/README.md

 - SP-2010 (Mendes and Oushiro, 2012)
 - TEDx talks (talks in Portuguese)

-The audios were either validated by annotators or transcript for the first time aiming at the ASR task.
+The audios were either validated by annotators or transcripted for the first time aiming at the ASR task.

 ## Downloads :